bstouffer/jquery.connectingLine/README.md

 style - (dashed), solid, dotted - Optional horizantal_gap - (0), Horizantal Gap from original point
-error - show, (hide) - To show error or not
+error - show, (hide) - To show error or not align - center, sides (default) - Aligns the connection point to the center of the node, or the left and right sides

 <script type="text/javascript">
 		mySVG.drawLine({